freedomofpress/securedrop/docs/servers.rst

 remember to propagate your choices through the rest of the installation process.

-Below are two configurations you should enter, assuming you used the network settings from the network firewall guide.
+Below are the configurations you should enter, assuming you used the network settings from the network firewall guide for the recommended 4 NIC firewall.
 If you did not, adjust these settings accordingly.

-**3 NIC Firewall**

--  *Application Server*:

-   -  Server IP address: 10.20.1.2
-   -  Netmask (default is fine): 255.255.255.0
-   -  Gateway: 10.20.1.1
-   -  For DNS, use Google's name servers: 8.8.8.8 and 8.8.4.4
-   -  Hostname: app
-   -  Domain name should be left blank

--  *Monitor Server*:

-   -  Server IP address: 10.20.2.2
-   -  Netmask (default is fine): 255.255.255.0
-   -  Gateway: 10.20.2.1
-   -  For DNS, use Google's name servers: 8.8.8.8 and 8.8.4.4
-   -  Hostname: mon
-   -  Domain name should be left blank

-**4 NIC Firewall**

 -  *Application Server*: